FAQs FOR SELLERS

 IS MLS4OWNERS A LICENSED REAL ESTATE BROKER?

-Yes, MLS4owners is licensed as a real estate broker by the State of Washington.
-Our designated broker has been licensed to sell real estate in Washington since 1992.
+Yes, MLS4owners is licensed as a real estate broker in Washington and Oregon State.
+Our Founder has been licensed to sell real estate in Washington since 1992.

 WHAT IS AN MLS?

 A multiple listing service (MLS) is a effort among real estate brokers to share data about homes for sale, and to cooperate with and compensate each other for assisting with the sale.
 MLSs create the most comprehensive computerized database of homes for sale, and the majority of real estate sales are a direct result of MLS exposure.
 When you see a home for sale on any real estate website, that information probably came from the MLS database.
 The MLS is the tool real estate professionals use to keep informed.
 Through MLS4owners.com, this “prized possession” of real estate brokers is now available to homesellers at a fraction of the price.

 IS MLS4OWNERS.COM A MEMBER OF A MULTIPLE LISTING SERVICE?